-It can be a scary moment when you first step out from university and enter the working world.
-Whether that’s a summer job or internship, or an entry level position to your chosen career, it can be a big change.
+It can be a scary moment when you first step out of university and enter the working world.
+Whether that’s a summer job or internship, or an entry-level position to your chosen career, it can be a big change.
 And like anything in life, there are mistakes that you could make.
 Here is a list of a few of the pitfalls you should try and avoid when you start that first job.

 While booze may pay a large part in university life, your ability to down pints isn’t considered such a desirable thing when you start working.
 Whether it’s a swift trip to the pub on a Friday lunch time, a leaving drink or an office party, take it steady.
 You don’t want to be the person everyone is talking about the following day for a bad reason.

 When we drink, our brain starts to produce more dopamine and that lowers our inhibitions.
 And that increases our chances of doing something less than sensible or coming across as loud or rude when speaking to others.
 Your best bet is to find the line between relaxed and tipsy and keep yourself in that zone.
 If you don’t think you’ll be able to, how about offering to be designated driver and staying sober?